-The results of the comparison between the bonds and the 5 condominiums were that both investments delivered almost exactly the same monthly income of $4,600, after allowing for condominium expenses such as management fees, property taxes and repairs, and for vacancies (details here).
-But there are two very important differences: the real estate delivers nearly 25% more after-tax income compared to bonds, and significant appreciation, with the real estate expected to grow to between $1.64 Million and $2.8 Million at 20 years, compared to bonds where the $1 Million didn't grow (details here).
+The results of the comparison between the bonds and the 5 condominiums were that the 5 condos delivered a bit more monthly income than the bonds ($4,750 vs $4,600) after allowing for condominium expenses such as maintenance fees, property taxes and repairs, and for vacancies (details here).
+But there are two very important differences: the real estate delivers nearly 28% more after-tax income compared to bonds, and significant appreciation, with the real estate expected to grow to between $1.64 Million and $2.8 Million at 20 years, compared to bonds where the $1 Million didn't grow (details and total returns here).

 Real Estate Purchased With a Mortgage for Growth

 The analysis that follows is intended for someone who is looking for growth rather than income, and is considering investing in an apartment to rent out.
-In this case we'll be looking at financing part of the purchase.
+In this case we'll be looking at financing part of the purchase with a mortgage.
 This works well for someone who has limited cash and also for an investor with cash who wants to use leverage to maximize returns (more on this later).

-Here I looked at buying a $200,000 2-bedroom/2-bath condominium for rental in the Miami area with a $50,000 down payment and a $150,000 30-year mortgage at 6% interest (lenders typically require greater down payment and interest for investment property, compared to an owner-occupied property).
-The resulting monthly income would be $918 after allowing for condominium expenses such as management fees, property taxes and repairs, and for vacancies (details here) but before the mortgage payment and the insurance required by the lender.
-When the mortgage and insurance are considered, you have negative cash flow because the calculated monthly income is minus $70 (for the calculations and further details please go here).
+Here I looked at buying a $200,000 2-bedroom/2-bath condominium2 for rental in the Miami area with a $50,000 down payment and a $150,000 30-year mortgage of about 5.5% interest (lenders typically require greater down payment and interest for investment property, compared to an owner-occupied property).
+The resulting monthly income would be $950 after allowing for condominium expenses such as maintenance fees, property taxes and repairs, and for vacancies (details here) but before the mortgage payment and the insurance required by the lender.
+When the mortgage and insurance are considered, you have zero cash flow (i.e., net income and all costs balance out); for the calculations and further details please go here.

-However, your gains over time are appreciable.
-The property is forecast to deliver an annual return between 7.2% and 9.1% on your total investment (including the negative cash flow) over the 30-year period of the mortgage.
+However, your gains over time are considerable because of the appreciation of the property, and it's forecast to deliver an annual return between 8.45% and 10.35% on your investment over the 30-year period of the mortgage.
 That's comparable or better than the S&P 500 stock market index, which has had an average annual return of 6.1% over the past 20 years, and 9.7% over the past 30 years (details here).
-This is partly because you're leveraging the lender's money, namely that your property -- all of your property, initially $200,000 but increasing with time -- is appreciating but you only invested $70,500 over the 30-year period of the mortgage (including the time-discounted value of the $70 per month negative cash flow; see explanation here).
+This is partly because you're leveraging the lender's money, namely that your property -- all of your property, initially $200,000 but increasing with time -- is appreciating but you only invested $50,000.

 An additional advantage of this real-estate investment, which has a bearing on your return, is that it's likely to reduce your taxes on other income.
 Typically, when you add the depreciation of the property (the reduction that is allowed for tax purposes in the value of an asset with the passage of time, even though the property is appreciating) to your related expenses (including mortgage interest), the investment shows in your annual income taxes as a large loss, thereby reducing the total income for the year -- in effect shielding some of the income from other sources, like your salary.
-If this end-of-year tax savings is equal to your annual negative cash flow, then you don't have a negative cash flow from a net-tax standpoint, your investment is just the initial $50,000, and your return at 30 years is over 8.4% if we use the nationwide appreciation and nearly 10.4% if we use the Miami appreciation.
+So, considering this end-of-year tax savings, the above returns (8.45% - 10.35%) are comparable to a roughly 10% - 12% return from investments where the gains are taxable (income from corporate bonds are fully taxable, stock gains are taxable at a 20% rate if held over a year).

-In short, for this example, the apartment-for-rent investment is comparable or superior to an investment in an S&P 500 stock market index mutual fund, with less volatility.
+In short, for this example, the apartment-for-rent investment is comparable or superior to an investment in an S&P 500 stock market index mutual fund, and significantly superior on an after-tax basis, with less volatility.
 I have been too lazy to analyze the return at the 10 and 20 year points, before the mortgage is paid off, but I expect that the results will be similar.
 The returns presented above are in table format below.
 Although I stand by it, at least one person finds fault with my comparison of this real-estate investment with an S&P 500 stock investment (details here).